Supreme Court to review Arizona ‘ballot harvesting’ law

 WASHINGTON (AP) — The Supreme Court said Friday it will review a 2016 Arizona law that bars anyone but a family member or caregiver from returning another person’s early ballot.
 The law itself, however, remains in effect through the presidential election and until the justices rule.

+The court will begin hearing arguments again next week after a summer break.
+The Arizona case was one of four cases the court, now eight justices because of the death of Justice Ruth Bader Ginsburg, agreed to hear in its new term that begins Monday.
+As is usual, the justices did not comment in taking the cases.
+Because of the coronavirus pandemic, the justices will not be returning to the courtroom to hear arguments but instead will continue hearing arguments by telephone.
+The court has been closed to the public since March.

-A federal appeals court ruled in January that Arizona’s law banning so-called “ballot harvesting” violates the Voting Rights Act and the Constitution, but the court put its ruling on hold while the Supreme Court was asked to take the case.
+In the Arizona case, a federal appeals court ruled in January that Arizona’s law banning so-called “ballot harvesting” violates the Voting Rights Act and the Constitution, but the court put its ruling on hold while the Supreme Court was asked to take the case.

 The appeals court also found that Arizona’s policy of discarding ballots if a voter went to the wrong precinct violates the law.
 The court said both have a discriminatory impact on minority voters in violation of the Voting Rights Act.